getodk/docs/docs/central-api-form-management.rst

                   - number

+                    .. raw:: html

-                    The ``id``\  of the project this form belongs to.
+                      <p>The <code>id</code> of the project this form belongs to.</p>

                 * - xmlFormId

                   - string

+                    .. raw:: html

-                    The ``id``\  of this form as given in its XForms XML definition
+                      <p>The <code>id</code> of this form as given in its XForms XML definition</p>

                 * - name

                   - string

+                    .. raw:: html

-                    The friendly name of this form.
-It is given by the ``<title>``\  in the XForms XML definition.
+                      <p>The friendly name of this form.
+It is given by the <code>&lt;title&gt;</code> in the XForms XML definition.</p>

                 * - version

                   - string

+                    .. raw:: html

-                    The ``version``\  of this form as given in its XForms XML definition.
-If no ``version``\  was specified in the Form, a blank string will be given.
+                      <p>The <code>version</code> of this form as given in its XForms XML definition.
+If no <code>version</code> was specified in the Form, a blank string will be given.</p>

                 * - enketoId

                   - string

+                    .. raw:: html

-                    If it exists, this is the survey ID of this Form on Enketo at ``/-``\ .
+                      <p>If it exists, this is the survey ID of this Form on Enketo at <code>/-</code>.
 This will be the ID of the published version if it exists, otherwise it will be the draft ID.
-Only a cookie-authenticated user may access the preview through Enketo.
+Only a cookie-authenticated user may access the preview through Enketo.</p>

                 * - hash

                   - string

+                    .. raw:: html

-                    An MD5 sum automatically computed based on the XForms XML definition.
-This is required for OpenRosa compliance.
+                      <p>An MD5 sum automatically computed based on the XForms XML definition.
+This is required for OpenRosa compliance.</p>

                 * - keyId

                   - number

+                    .. raw:: html

-                    If a public encryption key is present on the form, its numeric ID as tracked by Central is given here.
+                      <p>If a public encryption key is present on the form, its numeric ID as tracked by Central is given here.</p>

                 * - state

                   - enum

+                    .. raw:: html

-                    The present lifecycle status of this form.
-Controls whether it is available for download on survey clients or accepts new submissions.
+                      <p>The present lifecycle status of this form.
+Controls whether it is available for download on survey clients or accepts new submissions.</p>